The President's Award for Excellence in Academic Integration

 - The achievements of nominees should be of such distinction that they have already earned for them the rank of Professor.

-- A nomination packet, including a complete curriculum vitae, should be no longer than 30 pages.
+- A nomination packet, including a curriculum vita, should be no longer than 30 pages.
 The packet should be stapled or use a binder clip.
-Do not use a notebook or spiral bind the packet.
+Please, do not use a notebook or spiral bind the packet.

 - The packet should include evidence of superior teaching (including student letters and evaluations), research and scholarship, and service to the University, public or profession.

-- The packet should include up to three letters of support from professional colleagues in and outside the University and speak to the candidate's major achievements.
+- The packet should include up to three letters of support from professional colleagues in and outside the University and speak to the candidate’s major achievements, especially innovative approaches developed by the nominee to engage the public--that is, constituencies that are not traditionally engaged by the discipline.

 Vice Provost for Academic Affairs Directory